 - Tap and hold the Phrase text field.

-- In the "Phrase" text field, tap Paste the symbol.
+- In the "Phrase" text field, tap and then Paste the symbol.

 - In the Shortcut text field, enter your shortcut of choice.
 I used "aappll."

 Now, you'll be able to type your shortcut of choice on your iPhone or iPad and insert the Apple symbol on your iPhone or wherever and whenever you like.
 However, for the sake of Apple and the internet, use your newfound powers wisely and sparingly.